Sonderkommando: Death factory workers

 Sonderkommando members did not participate directly in killing; that responsibility was reserved for the SS, while the Sonderkommandos primary duty was disposing of the corpses.
 In most cases, they were inducted immediately upon arrival at the camp and forced into the position under threat of death.
 They were not given any advance notice of the tasks they would have to perform.
 To their horror, sometimes the Sonderkommando inductees would discover members of their own family amid the bodies.
-They had no way to refuse or resign other than by committing suicide.
+They had no way to refuse or resign other than by killing themselves.
 In some places and environments, the Sonderkommandos might be euphemistically called Arbeitsjuden (Jews for work).
 At other times, Sonderkommandos were called Hilflinge (helpers).
 At Birkenau the Sonderkommandos numbered up to 400 people by 1943 and, when Hungarian Jews were deported there in 1944, their numbers swelled to more than 900 persons, in order to keep up with the increased rounds of murder and extermination.

 Because the Germans needed the Sonderkommandos to remain physically able, they were granted much less squalid living conditions than other inmates: they slept in their own barracks and were allowed to keep and use various goods such as food, medicines and cigarettes brought into camp by those who were sent to the gas chambers.
 Unlike ordinary inmates, they were not normally subject to arbitrary killing by guards.
 Their livelihood and utility were determined by how efficiently they could keep the Nazi death factory running.
 As a result, Sonderkommando members survived longer in the death camps than other prisoners – but few survived the war.

 As they had detailed knowledge of the Nazis' practice of mass murder, the Sonderkommando were considered Geheimnisträger – bearers of secrets.
 As such, they were held in isolation away from prisoners being used as slave labor (see SS Main Economic and Administrative Office).
 There was a belief that every three months, according to SS policy, almost all the Sonderkommandos working in the death camps' killing areas would be gassed themselves and replaced with new arrivals to ensure secrecy, and that some inmates survived for up to a year or more because they possessed specialist skills.
 Usually, the task of a new Sonderkommando unit would be to dispose of the bodies of their predecessors.
 Research has calculated that from the creation of a death camp's first Sonderkommando to the liquidation of the camp, there were approximately 14 generations of Sonderkommando.
 However, according to historian Igor Bartosik, author of Witnesses from the Pit of Hell: History of the Auschwitz Sonderkommando (2022) published by the Auschwitz Museum, the renewed exterminations of the Auschwitz-Birkenau Sonderkommandos are a myth, since such an extermination only took place there once.
 "Nor was it true that prisoners were selected for their technical expertise.
 After a cursory inspection, they were selected merely in view of their apparent ability to work," wrote Bartosik.